arrno/gliter/README.md

 #### Throttle

 What if our end stage results in a high number of concurrent output streams that overwhelms a destination DB or API?
-Use the throttle stage to reign in concurrent streams like this:
+Use the throttle stage to rein in concurrent streams like this:
 ```go
 // With concurrency throttling
 gliter.NewPipeline(exampleGen()).